ankitmahato03/power/README.md

 ## About

-a power price simulation app
+A power price simulation app